jmquintela/N-Less-Or-Equal-On-L-list/README.md

 # N-Less-Or-Equall-On-L-list
-It finds the closest Less or Equal Number on a List of Int it first does a halfing of the list to cut dow the brute force search to D elemnts (d is define inside the function to 100), this deals very fast with big list of numbers
+find the closest Less or Equal Number on a Order List of Ints .Ir first does an estimation process to cut down into a range D of elements and do brute force search over this small list only.
+This is perfecto for huge Lists